Kamikazee

 Kamikazee (or sometimes stylized as KMKZ) is a Filipino rock band formed in 2000.
-The band, originally known all throughout its career as a quintet, is currently composed of Jay Contreras (lead vocals), Jomal Linao (lead guitar and vocals), Led Tuyay (guitar), Puto Astete (bass), Bords Burdeos (drums), Jian Lubiano (guitar), and Mikki Jill (keyboards & vocals).
+The band, originally known all throughout its career as a quintet, is currently composed of Jay Contreras (lead vocals), Jomal Linao (lead guitar and vocals), Led Tuyay (guitar), Jason "Puto" Astete (bass), Allan "Bords" Burdeos (drums), Jian Lubiano (guitar), and Mikki Jill (keyboards & vocals).

 Fans and critics have described the band's music as a mix of pop punk and hardcore punk.

 In August 2015, the band had temporarily reunited after a brief hiatus announced earlier in January 2015.
 By the beginning of 2016, the band officially entered an indefinite hiatus.
 They played their farewell concert on December 10, 2015, at the Smart Araneta Coliseum.
 Around 2017, the band had a reunion gig and has been touring since.

 History

 Formation and early years

 The band is composed of five members who met at the College of Fine Arts of the University of the Philippines, Diliman.
 Kamikazee's early gigs were mostly on-campus events in UP Diliman like the annual UP Fair.
 Before they were signed to a major label, they went by the name "Kamikazee Cornflakes", eventually shortening the name to "Kamikazee".
-Their early shows included performances of the songs "Mmm Sarap", "Tsinelas", a cover of singer Ariel Rivera's "Sana Kahit Minsan", and Britney Spears' Lucky.
+Their early shows included performances of the songs "Mmm Sarap", "Tsinelas", a cover of singer Ariel Rivera's "Sana Kahit Minsan", and Britney Spears' "Lucky".

 Their live performances have since been known for using expletives, sexually suggestive dances, and references to genitalia.
-Despite such antics, their music incorporates many elements of modern rock music, such as pop-punk, grunge and NU-metal, on some of their songs.
+Despite such antics, their music incorporates many elements of modern rock music, such as pop-punk, grunge and nu metal on some of their songs.
 Band drummer Bords Burdeos was also recognized for his drumwork, which according to fans and critics, added extra flair to the band's songs.

 Kamikazee released their first studio album in 2002.
 The album's carrier single was a heavy cover version of Britney Spears' "Lucky".
 Other notable songs include "Girlfriend", "Ung Tagalog", "Tsinelas" and their cover of Ariel Rivera's "Sana Kahit Minsan".
 In 2005, the band released "Chiksilog" as part of the Ragnarok MMORPG compilation album Rok On!.